 - Raise awareness of critical local water issues

 - Directly impact economic development in communities

 - Create positive behavior change around water conservation

 This partnership will support some of the activities implemented under the ASPIRED Project aimed at curbing the rate of groundwater extraction in the Ararat Valley and bringing it to within sustainable levels, namely by:

-1) Irrigation Rehabilitation Project in Hayanist Village – Hayanist is a medium size rural community in the Masis region of Ararat marz and part of the Ararat valley.
+1) Irrigation Rehabilitation Project in Hayanist Village – Hayanist is a medium sized rural community in the Masis region of Ararat marz and part of the Ararat valley.
 The essence of the project is to use the outlet water from the fishery for irrigation of 40 ha of community land in Hayanist village.
 Installation of the irrigation network and construction of the pumping station at the fishery was completed in 2016.
 The irrigation water will be supplied in the beginning of the irrigation season in spring 2017.

 2) Installation of 20 online automated systems for the centralized monitoring of the groundwater use in the fisheries of the Ararat Valley jointly with ASPIRED Project and the MNP.
 Working online, the new system will allow for the real-time monitoring of the groundwater abstraction by the fisheries vis-à-vis allowable limits.
 This will improve the overall compliance and enforcement mechanism of water use permits.
 The data will be publicly accessible.

 Coca-Cola Hellenic Bottling Company Armenia is part of the Coca-Cola Hellenic Group, which is one of the largest bottlers for The Coca-Cola Company in the world and the biggest in Europe.
 Coca-Cola Hellenic Armenia has been operating in Armenia for already 20 years.
 Since 1995 Coca-Cola HBC Armenia has been a leading producer of non-alcoholic beverages in Armenia and the sole authorized bottler of products of The Coca-Cola Company in Armenia.